tidev-cellar/cspec-titanium-multithreading/README.md

 You cannot cancel a running job.
 If you attempt to cancel a running job, the request will be ignored.

+Once a job is cancelled, it will be removed from the queue and if there is a pending job, it will then move into the running state.

 ## Timeline